JGCRI/pygcam/README.rst

 * Added setPriceElasticity function, callable from scenarios.xml scripts

-* Improved install script to work across all 3 GCAM platforms.
+* Improved GCAM installation script to work across all 3 GCAM platforms.

 * Fixed home drive / home directory access on Windows

-* Added "saveAs" attribute to query specification to allow a query to be rewritten (aggregated) different ways and saved to CSV files with different names.
+* Added "saveAs" attribute to query specification to allow a query to be rewritten (i.e., aggregated) different ways and saved to CSV files with different names.

 Version 1.0b10 (9 Feb 2017)